ArashPartow/exprtk/readme.txt

    (1) T - Scalar
    (2) V - Vector
    (3) S - String
+   (4) Z - Zero or no parameters
-   (4) ? - Any type (Scalar, Vector or String)
+   (5) ? - Any type (Scalar, Vector or String)
-   (5) * - Wildcard operator
+   (6) * - Wildcard operator
-   (6) | - Parameter sequence delimiter
+   (7) | - Parameter sequence delimiter

-No other characters other than  the six denoted above may  be included in the parameter sequence  definition.
+No other characters other than the seven denoted above may be included in the parameter sequence  definition.
 If any such  invalid characters do exist, registration of the associated generic function to a  symbol table ('add_function' method) will fail.
 If the parameter sequence  is